Life – Terror. Ecstasy. Fight. Denial. Flight. Failure. PAIN. Forgiveness. Reconciliation. Hope. Love. Peace – Death.

 For over 50 plus years I have embraced and nurtured my relationship with spectacles which still continues with as much enthusiasm as ever.

 I have an early childhood memory.
 A pivotal incident that is probably my earliest (significant) memory.
-Whilst playing in my next door (but one) neighbors back yard I took a substantial blow to the head which led to my wearing glasses.
+Whilst playing in my next door (but one) neighbours back yard I took a substantial blow to the head which [allegedly] contributed to my wearing glasses.

 We had played for some time and I wanted to leave, to go home.
-My playmate, didn’t want me to leave.
+My playmate, David Perry didn’t want me to leave.
 He placed himself between me and the back-yard door and threatened me with the wooden, washing line pole.
+A standard apparatus within any terraced house back-yard of the time.

 Mum had blamed the blow on my head for my having to wear glasses and she would regularly remonstrate this to anyone and everyone, especially Mrs. Perry.
-This would usually be after her returning from the pub.
-I don’t know if it was the case or not but facts are that very soon after the accident I was wearing glasses.
+This would usually be after mum returning from the pub, intoxicated.
+I don’t know if it was the case or not but facts are that very soon after the accident I started to develop a turn in one eye and I had to start wearing glasses.

 Soon after the pole incident I developed problems with my eyes, in particular the left.
 I attended St Paul’s Eye Hospital for some 15 years as an out-patient with three, two-week periods in hospital for two surgical procedures.